flood-io/browser-test/docs/README.md

 # `@flood/chrome`

-Flood Chrome brings the familiar power of traditional browser scripting tools with the proven performance of Flood to create an easy to use and maintainable performance testing tool.
+Flood Chrome brings the familiar power of traditional browser scripting tools together with the proven performance of Flood to create an easy-to-use and maintainable performance testing tool.

 Flood Chrome works by spinning up hundreds or even thousands of instances of Google Chrome, and running scripts you define here to drive a load test.
 We can this Browser Level Load Testing.